Board of Directors

 Johannes Fruehauf is a founder and the president and executive director of LabCentral.
 He is responsible for all aspects of LabCentral’s operation.
 Johannes is a physician and successful biotech entrepreneur.
 Prior to LabCentral, he founded Cambridge Biolabs, a contract research facility serving startup and virtual companies in Kendall Square.
 He is also a co-founder of ViThera Pharmaceuticals, Deltix and Cequent Pharmaceuticals, and an advisor or board member to numerous life sciences companies and non-profits.
 Johannes earned his medical degree at the University of Frankfurt and his PhD at the University of Heidelberg (Germany).

-CEO, BioInnovation; General Partner, Ampersand Ventures; Founder, Boston Heart Dx; CEO, Cequent Pharma, Deltix
+Managing General Partner, BioInnovation Capital; General Partner, Ampersand Ventures; Founding CEO, Boston Heart Dx; CEO, Cequent Pharma

 Peter Parker is a founder and director of LabCentral.
-He chairs the selection committee, organizes LabCentral’s speaker series, and overseas board activities.
-He also conducts seed and early-stage life-sciences investing and consulting activities through BioInnovation based in Cambridge, Mass.
-For the past three years, Peter has played a major role in the greater Boston/Cambridge healthcare start-up community.
-At MassChallenge, he is the healthcare/life sciences ‘Champion.’
-He is also a co-founder of Cambridge Biolabs and several other local firms including Boston Heart Diagnostics, Deltix, and 5G Bio.
-LabCentral was born out of Peter’s and Johannes’ experiences when they formed Cequent Pharmaceuticals together in 2006.
+He chairs the selection committee and overseas board activities.
+He also conducts seed and early-stage life-sciences investing activities through BioInnovation Capital based in Cambridge, Mass.
+For the past several years, Peter has played a major role in the greater Boston/Cambridge healthcare start-up community.
+At MassChallenge, he was the healthcare/life sciences ‘Champion’ for five years.
+He is also a co-founder of BioLabs and several other local firms including Boston Heart Diagnostics, Deltix, and 5G Bio.
+LabCentral was born out of Peter’s and Johannes’ difficult search for lab space when they formed Cequent Pharmaceuticals together in 2006.
 For nearly 20 years, Peter was a general partner at Ampersand Capital Partners, Wellesley, Mass.
 He has been a board member and investor in more than 25 life sciences companies.

 CEO, MassChallenge; Bain & Company